slavenf/Programming-ARM-from-Scratch/README.md

 from assembly to C programming language without using any IDE or third-party library or third-party HAL or CMSIS - everything is done from scratch.

+>
+> WARNING: Work in progress.
+New examples will be added later.
+>

 ## Required Hardware

 #### 1. Development board